communitiesuk/funding-service-pre-award-stores/README.md

 ## Copilot
 Copilot is used for infrastructure deployment.
 Instructions are available [here](https://github.com/communitiesuk/funding-service-design-workflows/blob/main/readmes/python-repos-copilot.md), with the following values for the frontend:
-- service-name: fsd-frontend
+- service-name: fs-pre-award-frontend
-- image-name: funding-service-design-frontend
+- image-name: funding-service-pre-award-frontend